miguelpaz/normalista/README.md

 - Course Learning Objectives
 - Instructor
 - Office hours and preferred communication channels
-- Assignments, Readings & Due Dates
+- Assignments, Readings & Due Dates.
+Suggestion by Dan Nguyen: include "Assignments" model with "due_date" in the frontmatter, and then to generate an /assignments page that only contains pages of Assignment-type.
 - Grading Rubric
 - Plagiarism and Copyright
 - Code of conduct and diversity statement